Siuuap/interactive-card-details-form/README.md

-## Project Description: Interactive Card Details Form
+## Project Description:

-This project is from www.frontendmentor.io that allows users to input and validate credit card details in real-time, providing immediate feedback on input errors and formatting.
+"Interactive Card Details Form" is from www.frontendmentor.io that allows users to input and validate credit card details in real-time, providing immediate feedback on input errors and formatting.

 ## Key Features: